The word alone conjures images of a bold three-digit number of unread emails, each of which requires your attention.

 Understanding that your colleagues receive enough external emails, it’s good practice to avoid using email for internal communication and this includes the long CC, BCC chains.

 Modern email management has eliminated the need to forward emails to your internal team.
-The best email management software will allow you to communicate with your teammates via email notes via in-app instant messaging.
+The best email management software will allow you to communicate with your teammates via email notes via in-app messaging software.
 This dual benefit means you don’t have to use an external messaging platform and you also avoid cluttering everyone’s inbox.
 Your team will thank you for this!